autolab/Autolab/docs/installation/troubleshoot.md

 If neither of these works, try exploring [this StackOverflow link](http://stackoverflow.com/questions/23536893/therubyracer-gemextbuilderror-error-failed-to-build-gem-native-extension)

+Another error that may occur on macOS when running `bundle install` is that the dependancy mimemagic may fail to install, causing `bundle install` to fail.
+A possible fix is if you have homebrew installed, run `brew install shared-mime-info` and then run `bundle install`.
+For more information, read the follow [github issues link](https://github.com/mimemagicrb/mimemagic/issues/162).

 #### Can't connect to local MySQL server through socket
 Make sure you've started the MySQL server and double-check the socket in `config/database.yml`